 Meditation can help improve both short-term and long-term memory.
-Even better, people who have never practiced meditation can improve their memory in 8 weeks, research shows.
+Even better, people who have never practiced meditation can see an improvement in 8 weeks, research shows.

 It’s worth mentioning that people who practice meditation report to lose short-term memory when they fall off the wagon.
 Have you tried any meditation techniques?

 3. Avoid sugar and foods with added sugar.